 SEC.
-3. Scope. - This Act shall apply to all lands whether public, private, government-owned, and/or in the possession of individuals, communities, indigenous people, or groups of people, to guide and govern the use, allocation, development and management of land resources including such activities that bear impact on said resources.
+3. Scope. - This Act shall apply to all lands whether public, private, government-owned, and/or in the possession of individuals, communities, indigenous people, or groups of people, to provide for a rational, holistic, and just allocation, development and management of land including such activities that bear impact on said resources.

-10 CHAPTER II
+CHAPTER II 6 DEFINITIONS

-11 DEFINITIONS
+SEC.
+4. Definition of Terms. - As used in and for purposes of this Act, the following terms shall mean:

-- SEC.
-4. Definition of Terms. - As used in and for purposes of this Act, the following terms shall mean: - a) "Agricultural land" shall refer to land devoted to agricultural activity as defined in Republic Act No. 6657, as amended and not classified as mineral, forest, residential, commercial or industrial land; - b) "Agricultural land use conversion" shall refer to the undertaking of any development activity which modifies or alters the physical characteristics of agricultural lands to render them suitable for non-agricultural purposes with an approved order of conversion issued exclusively by the Department of Agrarian Reform (DAR); - c) "Alienable and disposable (A&D) lands" shall refer to lands of the public domain which have been delineated, classified, and certified as open and available for disposition under the provisions of Commonwealth Act No.141, otherwise known as the "Public Land Act," as amended; - d) "Ancestral domains" shall refer to all areas generally belonging to ICCs/IPs as defined in Republic Act No. 8371, otherwise known as the "Indigenous Peoples Rights Act (IPRA) of 1998;" - e) "Basic Sector" shall refer to a group of people not referring to any organized groups such as but not limited to women, youth, elderly, differently-abled, peasants and fisher folk; - f) "Basic Shelter" shall refer to any subdivision unit, housing unit or condominium satisfying the barest minimum shelter requirements under the minimum design standards of Batas Pambansa Blg.
-220; - g) "Comprehensive Land Use Plan (CLUP)" shall refer to a document embodying a set of policies, accompanied by maps and similar illustrations, that serves as principal basis for determining the future land use of lands and natural resources for production and protection purpose within the territorial jurisdiction of the city or municipality.
+- a) "Agricultural land" shall refer to land of public domain which have been devoted to agricultural activity as defined in Republic Act No. 6657, as amended and not further classified for residential, commercial or industrial use and such other uses as may be provided by law; - b) "Agricultural land use conversion" shall refer to the undertaking of any development activity which modifies or alters the physical characteristics of agricultural lands to render them suitable for non-agricultural purposes with an approved order of conversion issued exclusively by the Department of Agrarian Reform (DAR); - c) "Alienable and disposable (A&D) lands" shall refer to lands of the public domain which have been delineated, classified, and certified as open and available for disposition under the provisions of Commonwealth Act No.141, otherwise known as the "Public Land Act," as amended; - d) "Ancestral domains" shall refer to all areas generally belonging to ICCs/IPs as defined in Republic Act No. 8371, otherwise known as the "Indigenous Peoples Rights Act (IPRA) of 1998;" - e) "Basic Sector" shall refer to a group of people not referring to any organized groups such as but not limited to women, youth, elderly, differently-abled, peasants and fisher folk; - f) "Basic Shelter" shall refer to any subdivision unit, housing unit or condominium satisfying the barest minimum shelter requirements under the minimum design standards of Batas Pambansa Blg.
+220; - g) "Comprehensive Land Use Plan (CLUP)" shall refer to a document embodying a set of policies and guidelines, accompanied by official maps and similar illustrations, that serves as principal basis for determining the future land use of lands and natural resources for production and protection purpose within the territorial jurisdiction of the city or municipality.
 It represents the community-desired pattern of population distribution and proposes future allocation of land resources to various land-using activities.
 It identifies the allocation, character, and extent of the areas of land resources to be used for different purposes and includes the processes and the criteria employed in the determination of the land use.
-It has a long-term perspective, encompassing a minimum of three (3) terms of local elective officials;
+It has a long-term perspective, encompassing a minimum of ten (10) years;